-By paying $12 a year to join Braver Angels via the national website (www.braverangels.org), you qualify to be a voting member of the local alliance.
+By paying $12 a year to join Braver Angels via the national website (www.braverangels.org), you qualify to be a voting member of our local alliance, Braver Angels of Central Arkansas.
 To be involved or to volunteer, you must be a member, but all members of the public are welcome to join our programs and workshops, and there is no cost for attending any events, in person or online.
-We also welcome clubs, organizations, churches, etc who are interested in hearing from us, securing a presentation from one of our leaders, or who simply support our mission.
-Contact Glen White at [email protected], Mary Hunt
+We also welcome clubs, organizations, churches, etc. who are interested in hearing from us, securing a presentation from one of our leaders, or who simply support our mission.
+Contact Glen White at [email protected], Mary Hunt at [email protected]

 Braver Angels of Central Arkansas

 Braver Angels of Central Arkansas (BACA) consists of an Executive Committee (EC), a Volunteer Working Group (VWG), General Alliance members, and Alliance Co-Chairs.
 Guests are always welcome to attend alliance meetings and will be encouraged to join Braver Angels as dues-paying members.
 (Only dues-paying members qualify to be officers and to vote.)

 Volunteer Working Group: For Braver Angels members who are willing to devote their time and energy to a larger role, we invite volunteers to become part of the VWG regardless of their political leaning.
 This group supports the activities of BACA such as:

 - Organizing, leading, moderating, chairing workshops and events;